mbohm45/Jelly-Data/paper/README.md

 # Paper

-Here you will find our final report and graphical abstract that we submitted to fulfill the requirements of our Directed Studies course.
+Here you will find our graphical abstract, written abstract and final report that we submitted to fulfill the requirements of our Directed Studies course.

 xoxo jelly beans